 The John A. Perkins Student Center and the new E. Arthur Trabant University Center provide facilities and services for students, faculty, staff, alumni, and the community.
-The Centers' services include meeting rooms for campus groups, a number of student lounges, the Bacchus Theatre, the University Bookstore, an information center, an exhibition area, a bank and a faculty dining room.
-In addition, the Centers offer billiards and sports television.
+The Centers' services include meeting rooms for campus groups, a number of student lounges, the Bacchus Theatre, the University Bookstore and Campus Shop, the Hen Zone, a movie theatre, an information center, and an exhibition area.
+The Centers offer billiards and sports television.
 There are extensive student dining facilities in the Centers.

 Many University extracurricular programs are organized through the Student Centers.
-The Center staff and the Student Center Program Advisory Board (SCPAB) offer film series, "popular" and classical concerts, theatre productions, art exhibitions, and bus tours to nearby cultural and athletic events
+The Center staff and the Student Center Program Advisory Board (SCPAB) offer film series, "popular" and classical concerts, theatre productions, art exhibitions, and bus tours to nearby cultural and athletic events.

-The offices of several student organizations are located in the University Center including the Delaware Undergraduate Student Congress (DUSC), the Student Center Program Advisory Board (SCPAB), the Lesbian Gay Bisexual Student Union, WVUD radio, and the student newspaper and yearbook.
+The offices of several student organizations are located in the University Center including the Delaware Undergraduate Student Congress (DUSC), the Student Center Program Advisory Board (SCPAB), the Lesbian Gay Bisexual Student Union, WVUD radio, Resident Student Association, Returning Adult Student Association, Commuters Off-Campus Student Organization, and the student newspaper and yearbook.